Kodular/Documentation/docs/components/google/firebase-database.md

     |value If Tag Not There|`any`|

-GetValue asks Firebase to get the value stored under the given tag.
-It will pass valueIfTagNotThere to GotValue if there is no value stored   under the tag.
+GetValue asks Firebase to get the value stored under the given tag It will pass valueIfTagNotThere to GotValue if there is no value storedunder the tag.

 ### GoOffline